Australia and Human Rights

 Human Rights Grants Scheme

 The Human Rights Grants Scheme provides funding to non-government organisations and human rights institutions, based or operating in developing countries, to deliver projects that promote and protect human rights in direct and tangible ways.
-The Scheme is jointly administered by AusAID and DFAT.
-Applications for the 2012-2013 Human Rights Grants Scheme have now closed.
+The Scheme is administered by DFAT.
+There will be no Human Rights Grant Scheme in the 2013-14 financial year.

 Regional Bodies and National Human Rights Institutions